What's On At The Tribeca Film Festival

 Now in its 16th year the festival showcases international cinematic offerings.

 Samira Wiley in The Handmaid's Tale.
-The Hulu series will receive its world premiere at The Tribeca Film Festival
+The series receives its world premiere at The Tribeca Film Festival.

 As one of the world's most recognized cultural festivals, Tribeca aims to elevate the voices of some of the most exciting and sometimes unknown artists working in contemporary film.
 This means that a wide range of topics and perspectives are explored in the 82 feature-length titles including both narrative and documentary films that will be screened at the festival.
 Big name directors as well as established and emerging talent get to share the limelight and tell diverse stories of importance to the US and globally.
 37 of the feature film directors are making their debut.